vyruz1986/FlyballETS-Software/README.md

 ## Basic use instruction
 - During powering on Frimware version is visible on LCD
-- Pressing Laser button activate two red LEDs for ETS setup/positioning.
+- Short press of Laser button activate two red LEDs for ETS setup/positioning.
 Default time is 60s, but it can be changed via WebUI Config menu
+- Long press of Laser button turns WiFi OFF or ON
 - Short press of Mode button will switch betweeen modes: FCI with 2 digits accuracy and NAFA with 3 digits accuracy.
 New mode name is visible for short time on LCD.
 - Long press of Mode button change run direction (which sensors are use for mesuring and which for cross detection).
 Direction is indicated on LCD in form of ">" or "<" signs
 - Remote control button 1 is used to START or STOP the race (if auto-stop function won't applly for some reason)